Rolandisimo/async_code_performance_test/README.md

 ## Usage
 Run `index.js` with 1-2 Node environment variables.
 - TEST_SCRIPT - the script that registers start and end times, runs your code and outputs the delta time to stdout
 - TEST_RUNS - number of times your TEST_SCRIPT will be run.
 The higher the number the slower the test, but more accurate the results.
+By default runs 100 times.

+## Usage
+- TEST_SCRIPT=my_script.js node index.js
+- TEST_RUNS=5 TEST_SCRIPT=my_script.js node index.js

 ## Examples
 - Check examples folder